-But never fear, June is here.
-And it’s National Safety Month.
-However, unlike a plugged toilet, home safety is not a joking matter.
-Because when something in your home goes dreadfully wrong, it can kill you.
+Never fear, June is here- and it’s National Safety Month.
 Think you’ve heard it all before?
 Think again.
-It’s never a waste of time learning or refreshing how home safety can help prevent you and your family from getting hurt.
+It’s always good learning or refreshing how home safety can help prevent you and your family from getting hurt.

 One Size Does Not Fit All

-Home.
-Safety.
-What comes to your mind when you hear those two words together?
-Keeping your baby safe?
+Home Safety.
+What comes to mind when you hear those two words together?
 Keeping your toddler or infant safe?
 Keeping your kids or teenagers safe?
 Keeping your elderly parents safe?
-The answers are different depending on the individuals or group of individuals you’re trying to protect.
-Toddlers need different safety measures than teenagers.
-Young adults need different safety measures than elderly parents.
-Therefore, the first question to understanding optimal home safety is to know your target safety groups – just exactly who are you trying to keep safe?
+The answers may vary depending on the residents and visitors of your home.
+Toddlers need different safety measures than teenagers, and young adults need different safety measures than elderly parents.
+Therefore, the first question to understanding optimal home safety is to cater to your resident –exactly who are you trying to keep safe?